wso2/docs-ob-toolkit-berlin/en/docs/learn/strong-customer-authentication-configuration.md

 };
 ```

 If you have a mechanism to exempt SCA, you can call it.
-Based on the result, you can update statuses as in the following sample.
+Based on the result, you can update the statuses as in the following sample.

 ```java
 var psuChannel = "Online Banking";